MarkMa512/smart-hostel/front_end/README.md

 ```sh
 npm run build
 ```
-localhost link will be shown
+localhost link will be shown.
 Do note that floorplan displays best on a 13.5 inch screen display.